 The Directors consider the FTSE All-Share Index to be the most appropriate indicative benchmark for the Company as it contains a large range of sectors within the UK economy similar to a generalist VCT.
-The Company's Financial Report and Annual Accounts contain a graph which shows the performance of share price return to the shareholder, assuming dividends are reinvested, against the FTSE all share index for the previous 10 financial reporting years.
-Over the past 10 years, the share price return has been less volatile than the FTSE All-share index, but the overall return has been lower.
+The Company's Financial Report and Annual Accounts contain a graph which shows the performance of share price return to the shareholder, assuming dividends are re-invested, against the FTSE all share index for the previous 10 financial reporting years.
+Over the past 10 years, the share price return has been less volatile than the FTSE All-share index, with the returns being higher than the FTSE index since 2018.